 Internships are a great way to expand your professional experience—with the possibility of earning an additional perk like an hourly wage!
 With an internship, the end result and placement on your résumé tend to matter more than what tasks you actually did during the course of it.
-You may get an internship for an amazing company, but the duties themselves may not be what you're interested in, or you could get an internship with a smaller company but hold a lot more responsibility.
+Every internship is different: you may get a position at an amazing company, but the duties themselves may not be what you're interested in, or you could get an internship with a smaller company but hold a lot more responsibility.
 The best internships are those in your desired field, but don't discount the ones for companies not directly related.
 If you're looking to get into a general profession such as business, communications, or human resources, you should be able to find a variety of companies needing employees with those skills.
-The key to finding a good internship is to ask professors and school administrators for help, and to also actively seek out businesses you're interested in on your own.
+The key to finding a good internship is to ask professors and school administrators for help, and also actively seek out businesses you're interested in on your own.

-1. It is very difficult; unlike having someone continuously hand you work, you have to actively seek out new job opportunities and work on your own.
+- It is very difficult.
+Unlike having someone continuously hand you work, you have to actively seek out new job opportunities and work on your own.

-3. You can do a lot.
-Freelance is a great way to expand your portfolio with many different types of work, while keeping within your field.
-You are your own boss, so you can pick and choose which jobs you want to take, giving you more responsibility over your career.
+- You can do a lot.
+Freelance is a great way to expand your portfolio with many different types of work while keeping within your field.
+You're your own boss, so you can pick and choose which jobs you want to take, giving you more responsibility and flexibility with your career.

-Every recent grad has this magnificent idea that when they graduate college they are going to get their dream job and everything will be hunky dory.
-I don’t want to be the one to pop your bubble, but the reality is that there is always going to be someone far more qualified than you are.
+Every recent grad has this magnificent idea that when they graduate college, they're going to get their dream job and everything will be hunky dory.
+I don’t want to be the one to burst your bubble, but the reality is that there is always going to be someone far more qualified than you are.
 Instead of applying for jobs that require a lot of experience, apply for entry-level positions.
 It may not exactly be the job you want, but if it's with a company you want to work for, you may be able to move your way up to that dream job.
-Everyone has to start somewhere.
+Everyone has to start somewhere!

 If you majored in something that requires more schooling to really earn a good job in your profession, then taking the big step into graduate school makes sense.
 Those in medicine, law, or other professions may need the additional schooling right off the bat, but many other fields, particularly in the sciences, offer more opportunities to those with advanced degrees.
 If you're not seeking a profession that needs more schooling but know that you want to go to grad school in the future, consider going straight after undergrad.
 While many business graduate schools would like candidates and students to have some professional work experience, academic merit and glowing recommendations may be all you need to advance your educational career.
 Once you finish graduate school, you can pursue jobs with higher requirements.

 Graduating from college is one of the most exciting things you will do in your life, but it can also be scary, especially if you don't have a job lined up like your friends might.
 Explore all your postgraduate options and do what's best for you and your career.
 Everything will fall into place eventually!